centreon/centreon-documentation/versioned_docs/version-23.04/connect/saml.md

   only the first role will be applied.
 If the option is turned off, all roles will be applied.

 - Define which attribute from which endpoint will be used to retrieve values to create relationships with access groups.
-- Match the attributes retrieved from the Identity Provider with the contact groups you want the user to belong to.
+- Match the attributes retrieved from the identity provider with the contact groups you want the user to belong to.

 > Each time the user logs in, authorization management is reinitialized to take into account any new information from the
 > identity provider.